mohishghadge/ThirtySixStudioClone/README.md

 A responsive and interactive clone of the [ThirtySix Studio Clone](https://thirtysix-studio-clone.netlify.app/) website, built using **React**, **GSAP**, and **Locomotive Scroll**.
 This project showcases smooth scrolling animations and 3D rendered images, providing an immersive experience.

 ---

+## NOTE : Click on the ThirtySixStudio too see the Animation

+---

 ## 🔥 Features